LiamChentoufi/Fed-Scraped/README.md

 My final data file is named "speechfinal.csv"

+The "Python.ipynb" includes the program that does all web scraping, data cleaning, and figure creation.
+The "R.rmd" includes the program used to run each regression on the collected data.

 <br>

-All data has been webscraped from The Federal Reserve's Board of Governors speech archive at, https://www.federalreserve.gov/newsevents/speeches.htm.
+All data has been web scraped from The Federal Reserve's Board of Governors speech archive at, https://www.federalreserve.gov/newsevents/speeches.htm.
 Additionally, earlier data was collected from, https://www.federalreserve.gov/newsevents/speech/speeches-archive.htm, for speeches before 2006.